MicrosoftDocs/bi-shared-docs/docs/analysis-services/tmdl/tmdl-overview.md

 - Receives a full path to a TMDL folder.
 - Returns the TOM database object representation of the TMDL folder.

-Learn more [here](tmdl-how-to.md?#deploy-a-tmdl-model-representation) on how deserialize from folders.
+Learn more [here](tmdl-how-to.md?#deploy-a-tmdl-model-representation) on how to deserialize from folders.

 ### String Serialization

 `public static string SerializeObject (MetadataObject object, bool qualifyObject = true)`

-- Receives a TOM object and returns it's TMDL text representation.
+- Receives a TOM object and returns its TMDL text representation.

 Learn more [here](tmdl-how-to.md?#object-text-serialization) on how serialize an object to a string.